A1 Grand Prix: Rumoured revivals

+Announced in May 2023, A1GP was planned to make a return with a 100 million dollar funding.

 Champions

 Teams

 Each A1 Grand Prix team represented a nation.
 Drivers must have the same nationality as the team they drove for.
 The team car should also represent the country.
 The team owner, principal and crew, however, did not need to have the same nationality as the team.

 Twenty-nine nations started one race in A1GP – as in the table below:

 Drivers

 Race weekend

 A1 Grands Prix of Nations took place over a three-day period, from Friday to Sunday.
 The teams were given five sets of dry weather slick tires, and two sets of wet weather treaded tires per weekend.
 However, if the weather was extreme, the team could be given more wet weather tires at the expense of the slick tires.
 The race weekend started with two one-hour practice sessions held on the Friday, and then another on the Saturday morning.
 A two-hour qualifying session took place on Saturday afternoon, and two races took place on Sunday.
 Primarily, the three practice sessions were for car setup and track familiarisation before the official competition began with Saturday qualifying.
 Three different drivers could participate in the three practice sessions; the driver elected for qualifying or for one of the races was required to have taken part in at least one such practice session.